gperrin01/profile_upload_test/README.md

 # To make it better

-Use promises in the big post route in the server in order to avoid the multiple lines nested within the callbacks for success or failure of some API calls.
+- Use promises in the big post route in the server in order to avoid the multiple lines nested within the callbacks for success or failure of some API calls.

+- Show preview of the uploaded picture